What is It?

 You can have the tool send you and your teammates email notifications.
 All you have to do is enter the email address that should be notified.

-You can choose to have the tool send you a notification each time it runs with its findings or send you a notification only if it encounters errors, for this, you can choose to be notified on any errors or just on specific ones.
+You can choose to have the tool send you a notification each time it runs with its findings or send you a notification only if it encounters errors.
+For this, you can choose to be notified of any errors or just of specific ones.

 Demo Video